 Still relatively unspoilt.
-Pelion is an outstandingly beautiful area of mainland Greece famed in ancient times for the Centaurs who lived here.
+Pelion is an outstandingly beautiful area of mainland Greece once inhabited (it is said) by the Centaurs.
 Sandy beaches and crystal clear blue waters combine with dense forests and traditional villages to offer a holiday experience to suit everyone.
 Pelion is renowned for its traditional mountain villages with their stone built mansions set amongst leafy village squares, each village retaining its own authenticity and character.
-Most of them provide breathtaking views towards the sea and are the perfect place for peace & solitude.
+Most of them provide breathtaking views towards the sea and are the perfect places for peace & solitude.
 In order to explore these villages properly car hire is highly recommended.

 Several villages are most definitely worth visiting:

-Vizitsa is one of the most beautiful villages on the whole mountain.
+Vizitsa is widely regarded as one of the most beautiful villages on the mountain.
 A great number of 18th and 19th century Peliot mansions can be found in this village, many of which have been restored under the supervision of the Greek National Tourist Organisation.

 Agios Georgios Nilias is another extremely picturesque village.
 It was inhabited mostly by wealthy men from Pelion who made their fortunes in Alexandra and Cairo.
 It is perched on the mountainside with magnificent views to the Pagasitic Gulf.
 The local church of Agios Georgios, an art museum and the convent of Taxiarches are amongst the places of interest to visit.